gentics/mesh/doc/src/main/asciidoc/json-node-response-format.md

 A proposal for the format of the JSON response for a requested Mesh node.

-## TODO
-* Do we want to utilize the dedicated order field for manual sorting or should the user rely on a field (defined in a schema).
-* Do we want to utilize a dedicated field for the publish status or handle the status by custom tags?
-  * Dedicated Field: User does not have to think about the publish status field. (+2)
-  * Custom Tags: The user would always need to customize the tag filter and it would be possible to break this system by deleting the tag.
-* Do we need a publisher field?
-The last editor of the last majorversion is the publisher.
-* Do we want to include the availableVersions field?
-The field may be seldom used by frontend users (website).
-* JSON Fields: hello_world vs. helloWorld? (currently it is mixed) (+2 for CC)

-## TO BE REVIEWED
-* Review project field
-* Review schema property name changes
-* Review metadata additions
-* Review versioning information
-* Review breadcrumb json format
-* Review item list totalCount field addition
-* How should we deal with sort order and sorted by fields?
-  * Use object as indicated in example below with the following changes:
-    * For non-node types, the "orderBy" property does not apply.
-    * Fields can be used for sorting by using the JSON path to those fields, e.g. `fields.name`.
-When a field cannot be utilized (allowed sorting properties to be defined) , an exception is thrown.
-* If user attempts to update a property which should be not updateable (e.g. a "creator" property) an exception is thrown.
-* DisplayName was changed to displayField to indicate that it holds the name of the field for the display name.
-* Add a flag / property to indicate whether the node is a container.
-* The segmentName was added as a mandatory field that is used to build the webroot path to the node.
-* Should we group the field that are updateable together or should the documentation list all those fields that can be modified?

 ## Example 1 - Product schema

 ### Expandable fields: